-When Right-Mindedness becomes an integral part of a team, the team consistently works together as one, doing no harm, within the forgiving Your daily acts of living your team Work Agreements is how you remain in the forgiving Unified Circle Right-Minded Thinking..
+When Right-Mindedness becomes an integral part of a team, the team consistently works together as one, doing no harm, within the forgiving Unified Circle of Right-Minded Thinking.
 When teammates do that, they are demonstrating and extending Right-Minded Teamwork to everyone.

 To learn more about Reason, Ego, and the Decision-Maker, pick up the book Reason, Ego, & the Right-Minded Teamwork Myth: The Philosophy & Process for Creating a Right-Minded Team That Works Together as One.

 Download the ebook package for Free here at Right-Minded Teamwork